jorje1908/SGMM/README.md

 # SGMM
-A supervised clustering algorithm based on Mixtures of Gaussian Models  plus a predictive function, utilizing probabilities
+A supervised clustering algorithm based on Mixtures of Gaussian Models .
+Essentially we are talking about a mixture of experts model.